15 Best Reasons Why Nuremberg Is Worth Visiting

 Bonus!
 The Transport Museum of Nuremberg includes a communications museum.
 Play and discover tools used in communications like analog phones, etc.

+Do you want to visit?
+Nuremberg Transport Museum is open from 9:00 am to 5:00 pm from Tuesday to Friday.
+Every Saturday, Sunday, and holiday, the museum closes an hour later at 6:00 pm.
 The Entry fee is 7 EUR for adults and 4 EUR for kids.
 See more visiting information from the museum’s official website.
 Or, you may download the museum’s app (Appstore, Playstore) for their other services.

 Aside from scenic views, culture is another reason I want to visit a specific destination.
-Culture makes a place unique and exciting, especially if it involves human interaction.
-It is fascinating to see how people keep their heritage alive.
+One of the most exciting things about a place is how its culture makes it unique, especially when it involves human interaction.

 Christmas Market Nuremberg Germany